The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Coffee Filters

-Depending on the type of pour-over coffee maker you choose, you’ll need either paper or metal filters.
+You'll need paper or metal filters depending on your chosen pour-over coffee maker.
 A paper coffee filter results in a clean drink with no sediment, while metal filters allow more oils to pass through, resulting in a fuller-bodied brew.

 Thermometer

-While not absolutely necessary, a thermometer can help ensure your water is at the ideal temperature for brewing pour-over coffee, typically between 195 and 205 degrees Fahrenheit.
+While not necessary, a thermometer can help ensure your brew water is at the ideal temperature for brewing pour-over coffee, typically between 195 and 205 degrees Fahrenheit.

 Coffee Beans

-Freshly roasted beans are recommended for the best coffee flavor.
-The type of beans you choose will depend on your personal taste preferences.
+We recommend freshly roasted beans for the best coffee flavor.
+The type of beans you choose will depend on your taste preferences.

-If your coffee tastes weak, you may need to switch up your coffee beans or measure a different pour-over coffee ratio.
+If your coffee tastes weak, switch up your coffee beans or measure a different pour-over coffee ratio.
+A 1:16 ratio of coffee to water is a good starting point.

 Serving Carafe or Mug

-You’ll need a carafe or mug to hold the brewed coffee.
-Some pour-over coffee makers come with a matching carafe.
+You'll need a carafe or mug to hold the brewed coffee.
+Some pour-over coffee makers have a matching carafe, perfect for brewing a single cup or larger batches.

 How to Choose the Right Coffee Beans and Grind Size